 Before jumping into an FHA mortgage loan, you need to fully understand the rules and regulations on the mechanics of how the FHA MIP work.
 Borrowers should decide whether it is the right program for them.

-- Mortgage loans that meet the rules, regulations, and guidelines of the Federal Housing Administration are often referred to an FHA loan
+HUD creates rules, regulations, and guidelines for mortgage lenders on FHA loans.
+Mortgage loans that meet the rules, regulations, and guidelines of the Federal Housing Administration are often referred to as FHA loans.

-In the event the FHA loans were to go into default, the Federal Housing Administration repays the loss the bank suffered via the FHA MIP.
+If the FHA loans were to default, the Federal Housing Administration would repay the loss the bank suffered via the FHA MIP.

 How FHA Gets Funding To Insure Defaulted FHA Loans

-The good news is that the mortgage insurance premiums are not used in calculating loan to value ratio.
+The good news is that mortgage insurance premiums are not used in calculating the debt-to-income ratio.

 Upfront FHA Mortgage Insurance Premiums

-The second form of FHA mortgage insurance premiums, borrowers need to pay is the annual FHA Mortgage Insurance Premiums.
-This mortgage insurance is paid with your monthly mortgage payments every month.
+Homeowners must pay the principal, interest, and FHA mortgage insurance premiums on FHA loans.
+The mortgage insurance is paid with your monthly mortgage payments every month.

 - 0.85 percent annual MIP